 Persistent pressure to drill for oil in the South Atlantic ignores a much more abundant energy source off the Eastern Seaboard: wind.

 The winds off the southeast coast have the raw potential to meet much of our region’s power demands.
-They can also help our nation meet the twin objectives of reducing global warming pollution and increasing energy independence.
+They can also help our nation meet the twin objectives of reducing carbon pollution and increasing energy independence.

 With its expertise in energy law and policy, as well as coast and wetlands protection, SELC is providing the leadership our region needs to tap into this huge resource.
 If done responsibly and in the right locations, offshore wind power promises to generate not only clean electricity, but also jobs and economic growth for our states.